jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 Here is one possible answer: "I'm learning the theoretical aspect of computer science.
 I want to see how it applies to software engineering in real world practice.
 The practice will provide context to understand the theory, and a better understanding of the theory will lay down the path toward better practice."

-You don't need a canned memorized answer, but just be prepared for something like this.
+You don't need a canned memorized answer but just be prepared for something like this.
 If your answer includes something specific about the company, then that's the best type of answer.

-Your main goal at the career fair is to schedule a follow up interview.
+Your main goal at the career fair is to schedule a follow-up interview.
 Once the career fair recruiter has confirmed their interest, thank them and move on.

 ## Leverage Your Network